natverse/neuprintr/README.md

 Authentication
 --------------

 In order to use *neuprintr* you will need to be able to login to a neuPrint server and be able to access it underlying Neo4j database.
-Currently this means you have to have an authorised account.
+You may need an authenticated accounted, or you may be able to register your `@gmail` address without an authentication process.
+Navigate to a neuPrint website, e.g. <https://neuprint.janelia.org>, and hit 'login'.
+Sign in using an `@gmail` account.
+If you have authentication/the server is public, you will now be able to see your access token by going to 'Account':

 ![access your bearer token](https://raw.githubusercontent.com/natverse/neuprintr/master/inst/images/bearertoken.png)